Freedom of religion in Russia: Extremism laws

 The 2002 Law on Extremism, amended in July 2006, can affect religious groups, particularly Muslim groups, by criminalizing a broad spectrum of activities.
 For example, Mansur Shangareev was convicted of extremism and sentenced to 2 years in prison for "actively adhering to a radical trend of Islam" that claimed superiority over mainstream Islam, and for making "remarks to Muslim girls about their immodest dress", among other things.

 The 2006 amendments allow some charges of extremism where people are alleged to have defended or expressed sympathy with other individuals already charged with extremism.

 Laws against extremism have been tightened over time.
 The 2016 Yarovaya Law, named after politician Irina Yarovaya, extends the legal restrictions against extremism to include evangelism by minority faiths.

 On May 5, 2015, customs authorities in Russia seized a shipment of religious literature containing Ossetian language Bibles published by Jehovah's Witnesses.
 Russian customs officials in the city of Vyborg held up a shipment of 2,013 Russian language copies of Bibles on July 13, 2015.
 Customs authorities confiscated three of the Bibles, sent them to an "expert" to study the Bibles to determine whether they contained "extremist" language, and impounded the rest of the shipment.

-On July 21, 2015, the Russian Federation Ministry of Justice added Jehovah's Witnesses official website to the Federal List of Extremist Materials thereby making it a criminal offense to promote the website from within the country and requiring Internet providers throughout Russia to block access to the site.
+On July 21, 2015, the Russian Federation Ministry of Justice added Jehovah's Witnesses official website to the Federal List of Extremist Materials thereby making it a criminal offence to promote the website from within the country and requiring Internet providers throughout Russia to block access to the site.

-On March 23, 2017, the Russian News Agency TASS reported, "Russia's Justice Ministry has suspended the activities of the religious organization calling itself Administrative Center of Jehovah's Witnesses in Russia due to its extremist activities."
-On April 5, 2017, the Supreme Court of Russia hear a request by the Russian Justice Ministry to declare Jehovah's Witnesses an extremist organization and adopted it.
+On March 23, 2017, the Russian News Agency TASS reported, "Russia's Justice Ministry has suspended the activities of the religious organization calling itself Administrative Centre of Jehovah's Witnesses in Russia due to its extremist activities."
+On April 5, 2017, the Supreme Court of Russia heard a request by the Russian Justice Ministry to declare Jehovah's Witnesses an extremist organization and adopted it.
 The ruling banned the organization's activity across Russia and resulted in seizure of their property.
 Later that year, Dennis Christensen, a Danish Jehovah's Witness, was arrested for being a "religious extremist".
 On January 23, 2019, Christensen was put on trial and sentenced to 6.5 years in prison.
 This was the first case of a person being put on trial in Russia due to them being a Jehovah's Witness.

-A spokesman for the Jehovah’s Witnesses reported in late 2021 that, since the organization was outlawed in 2017, Russian authorities have brought 257 criminal cases involving 559 believers; 70 of them are now in prison, 31 are under house arrest, and 1,594 homes have been raided.
+A spokesman for the Jehovah's Witnesses reported in late 2021 that, since the organization was outlawed in 2017, Russian authorities have brought 257 criminal cases involving 559 believers; 70 of them are now in prison, 31 are under house arrest, and 1,594 homes have been raided.

 On June 7, 2022, the European Court of Human Rights in the case “Taganrog LRO and Others v.
-Russia” found that the Russian liquidation of the Jehovah’s Witnesses and the repression of the organization in Russia was unlawful.
+Russia” found that the Russian liquidation of the Jehovah's Witnesses and the repression of the organization in Russia was unlawful.